daofeih/daofeih.github.io/_drafts/reading-courant-s-introduction-to-calculus-and-analysis-volume-i.md

 #### b.
 Real Numbers and Nested Intervals

-We note that every irrational number on the number axis can be infinitely approximated by a sequence of intervals with rational numbers as endpoints, whose length tends to zero.
+We note that every irrational number on the number axis can be infinitely approximated by a sequence of closed intervals with rational numbers as endpoints, whose length tends to zero.
 So does the converse hold?
 We can make a postulate:

-*For any sequence of intervals with rational numbers as endpoints whose length tends to zero, there always exists a point on the number axis that is contained in all these intervals.*
+*For any sequence of closed intervals with rational numbers as endpoints whose length tends to zero, there always exists a point on the number axis that is contained in all these intervals.*

 Although we have not yet given a definition of irrational numbers, we can use this assumption as an axiom to investigate the properties of continuum, and this axiom is very geometrically intuitive.